Pimlico Mystery: Trial

 "Now that she has been acquitted for murder and cannot be tried again, she should tell us in the interest of science how she did it!"

 Adelaide's family

-Adelaide was the daughter of Clara née Chamberlain (1834–1866) and her husband known as, among other names, Adolphus Collot de Thouars d'Escury (c1817–1860).

-Clara was the daughter of Susannah née Aynsley (1805–?) and William Robinson Chamberlain (1799–1860), a Stock Exchange Clerk.
-In 1851 she, her parents, a brother and sister were living in Hackney, Middlesex.
+Adelaide was the daughter of Clara née Chamberlain (1834–1866) and her husband, known as, among other names, Adolphus Collot de Thouars d'Escury (c.
+1817–1860).
+Clara was the daughter of Susannah née Aynsley (1805–?) and William Robinson Chamberlain (1799–1860), a Stock Exchange clerk.
+In 1851, she, her parents, a brother and a sister were living in Hackney, Middlesex.
 On 19 January 1853 at St Leonard, Hackney, she married Adolph Collot De Thouars d'Escury, widower of 85 Holywell Street.
-He is described as a “Pensioned Naval Officer in the French Service” and son of "Adolphe de Thouars d'Escury, Duke of Thouars".
+He is described as a "Pensioned Naval Officer in the French Service" and son of "Adolphe de Thouars d'Escury, Duke of Thouars".

 Her husband had been married twice before: